FAIRplus/the-fair-cookbook/content/recipes/applied-examples/edhen-odhsi-sdo.md

 For this proof-of-concept project, a website was created for dissemination of metadata on studies, databases and authors, generated and used during the OHDSI COVID-19 study-a-thon.
 Metadata on studies, databases and authors is displayed on this [website](https://covid19.ohdsi.app/), and is embedded as JSON-LD in the HTML code as well.
 <!-- TODO: Give example of a page with markup -->

 Embedding metadata in JSON-LD in HTML will enable web crawlers to scrape the metadata and will increase Findability by search engines.
-When for example querying [https://datasetsearch.research.google.com/](https://datasetsearch.research.google.com/), the data should pop up when JSON-LD is embedded.
+When for example querying [https://datasetsearch.research.google.com/](https://datasetsearch.research.google.com/), the data should pop up when JSON-LD is embedded, but only when the `schema:Dataset` class is included (see also the next section for details on this).